maksuranuha/bengali-literature-QA-rag/README.md

 - LLM is prompted to say "তথ্য পাওয়া যায়নি" if context insufficient
 - Conversation memory helps with follow-up questions

-### Results and Improvements

-**Current performance:** Pretty decent for the test cases, but OCR quality is the main bottleneck.

-**What could be better:**
-- Better PDF quality would improve OCR accuracy significantly
-- Larger document corpus would provide more context
-- Fine-tuning the embedding model on Bengali literature
-- Better chunking based on semantic boundaries rather than character count
-- More sophisticated post-processing for OCR errors

-**Main issues I faced:**
-- PDF text extraction was impossible without OCR
-- Tesseract installation and setup on Windows was frustrating
-- Bengali OCR accuracy isn't perfect, especially with old fonts
-- Some character recognition errors still slip through

-But hey, it works for the basic test cases and can be improved with better source material!

 ## File Structure

 ```